MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 #### Identify Spring Cloud Version(s)

-Examine the dependencies of each application being migrated to determine the version of the Spring Cloud components it uses.
+Examine the dependencies of each application you're migrating to determine the version of the Spring Cloud components it uses.

 ##### Maven